Carnoustie Golf Links: History

 The Golf Channel's reality series The Big Break, in which aspiring golfers compete for exemptions on professional tours and other prizes, filmed its fourth season at Carnoustie in 2005.
 As that year also saw the Ryder Cup at The K Club in Ireland, that year's show was based around a US v Europe theme, with the two teams competing for European Tour exemptions.

 In North America, the course is nicknamed "Car-nasty," due to its infamous difficulty, especially under adverse weather conditions.
 Carnoustie is considered to be the most difficult course in the Open rota, and one of the toughest courses in the world.

 The 1999 Open Championship is best remembered for the collapse of French golfer Jean van de Velde, who needed only a double-bogey six on the 72nd hole to win the Open—and proceeded to score a triple-bogey seven, tying Paul Lawrie and 1997 champion Justin Leonard at 290 (+6).
 Lawrie won the four-hole aggregate playoff and the championship.

 The Open Championship was once again contested at Carnoustie in July 2007.
 The eight-year absence was far shorter than the lengthy 24 years it took to return to Carnoustie, between 1975 and 1999.
 Padraig Harrington triumphed over Sergio García in a four-hole playoff.
 The 18th hole once again proved itself among the most dramatic and exciting in championship golf.
 Harrington had a one-shot lead over García as he approached the final hole in the fourth round, but proceeded to put not one but two shots into the Barry Burn, on his way to a double-bogey 6.
 García, playing in the final pairing of the day, reached the 18th with a one-shot lead over Harrington, but bogeyed the hole after missing a putt from just under ten feet away, setting up the playoff.
 In the four-hole playoff, which ended on the 18th, Harrington took no chances with a two-shot lead on the 18th; his bogey was enough to defeat García by one shot.

 The Open Championship returned to Carnoustie in 2018, where Francesco Molinari became the first Italian major winner, and Europe's third consecutive Open champion at Carnoustie.
 Molinari's final round was a bogey-free 69, which saw off challenges from several players including past champions Tiger Woods and Rory McIlroy.

 On 17 January 2014, Carnoustie Golf Links appointed its first-ever female chairman, Pat Sawers.

 Carnoustie Golf Links won the title of World's Best Golf Course 2019 at the World Golf Awards, Abu Dhabi.

+Carnoustie Golf Links came under private ownership in March 2025 through a sale to Carnoustie Golf Heritage and Hospitality Group Limited (CGHH), a private investment group directed by Johann (Max) Herberstein and Paul Lisiak of Metropolitan Partners Group.
+The group had earlier acquired the Carnoustie Golf Hotel and Spa in September 2023.
+The acquisition was followed by substantial investment in local hospitality infrastructure, including upgrades to the hotel and surrounding facilities.